canonical/sdkcraft/docs/explanation/sdks/interfaces/content-sharing.rst

        target: /opt/training

-Here, the SDK defines two content plugs;
+This SDK defines two content plugs;
-for each one,
+for each,
-:program:`Workshop` creates a source directory on the host at run-time.
+`Workshop`_ creates a source directory on the host at run-time.
-Both :samp:`target` directories inside the workshop can be put to use by the SDK-specific logic implemented via SDK hooks and other features.
+Both :samp:`target` directories inside the workshop can be used by the SDK-specific logic implemented via :ref:`SDK hooks <exp_sdk_hooks>` and other features.

 Here's a corresponding workshop definition: